zetavg/Vertical-External-Monitor-Mount-for-Laptop/README.md

 ![](./images/Usage.gif)

 See the full video of assemble and usage on YouTube: https://youtu.be/1Dmn62khUAA.
+Also check out the [Installation](https://github.com/zetavg/Vertical-External-Monitor-Mount-for-Laptop/wiki/Installation) page on the wiki.

 ## Manufacture